 So to summarize Palin’s first statement, she is asking for the White House to approve the actions of North Korea.
 Beck didn’t correct her here, so Sarah Palin continued;

 “Obviously, we gotta stand with our North Korean allies.”

-Beck, now realizing that his future president is referring to Kim Jong Il as our ally, quickly jumped in and corrected Sarah, telling her that South Korea is our ally, not North.
+Beck, now realizing that his future president is referring to Kim Jong Il as our ally, quickly jumped in and corrected her, telling her that South Korea is our ally, not North.